-The Company also invests in active low income community businesses that qualify for New Market Tax Credits (NMTC).
+The Company also invests in active low-income community businesses that qualify for New Market Tax Credits (NMTC).
 NMTC investments are made through Community Development Entities (CDE) and such entities are qualified through the US Department of the Treasury.
 NMTCs are earned for a qualified entity investment made by a taxpayer in CDEs if substantially all of the investment is used by the CDE to make qualified investments.
 It is through its equity contributions into the CDE entities that the Company is able to receive the benefits of the NMTCs.
 The amount of the NMTC is equal to 39% of the qualified investment taken over a seven year period.
 The investments are amortized through other noninterest expense using the effective yield method as related tax credits are utilized.
 The Company does not consolidate these CDEs as variable interest entities due to the control the allocatee of the tax credits has over the entity.

-Total NMTC investments were \$15.2 million and \$18.5 million at December 31, 2021 and 2020, respectively and are included in other assets on the balance sheet.
-The Company recognized tax credits of \$4.0 million, \$4.0 million and \$4.5 million in 2021, 2020 and 2019, respectively and amortization expense of \$3.3 million, \$3.3 million, and \$3.7 million in 2021, 2020 and 2019, respectively resulting from NMTC investments.
+Total NMTC investments were \$11.3 million and \$15.2 million at December 31, 2022 and 2021, respectively and are included in other assets on the consolidated balance sheet.
+The Company recognized tax credits of \$4.7 million, \$4.0 million and \$4.0 million in 2022, 2021 and 2020, respectively and amortization expense of \$3.9 million, \$3.3 million, and \$3.3 million in 2022, 2021 and 2020, respectively resulting from NMTC investments.
 NMTC investments are funded in full in the year they begin.
 There are no unfunded commitments.